 Q. Shall I just wait and buy my tickets when I arrive?

-A. Most of the time that will be fine.
-It’s rare for ferries to book out unless it is August and/or a special holiday.
+A. If it is the off-season then most of the time that will be fine.
+It’s rare for ferries to book out unless it is July/August and/or a special holiday.
 If there are no seats left ask if there are any cabins.
 For groups of 3 or more, this may actually be about the same price.

 Q. Can I check in online?